 When a DFDL processor uses the separator expressed in this manner, the string literal "," is translated into the character set encoding of the data it is separating as specified by the encoding representation property.
 Hence, in this case we would be searching the data for a character with codepoint 0x6B (the EBCDIC comma), not a UTF-8 or Unicode (0x2C) comma which is what exists in the DFDL schema document file.

-Character strings can include bidirectional data.

 DFDL Character Entities, Character Class Entities, and Byte Values in String Literals

 DFDL character entities specify a single Unicode character and provide a convenient way to specify code points that appear in the data stream but would be difficult to specify in XML strings.
 For example, common non-printable characters or code points, such as 0x00, that are not valid in XML documents.
 DFDL entities are based on XML entities, which can also be used in a DFDL schema.